David-Summers/Azure-Design/README.md

 **Option 1 - Use the single stencil file that contains all of the icons and drawing tools**

-Download the current version containing all Icons - https://github.com/David-Summers/Azure-Design/raw/master/Azure_All-Icons_V-3.2.vssx
+Download the current version containing all Icons - https://github.com/David-Summers/Azure-Design/raw/master/Azure_All-Icons_V-3.3.vssx

 **Option 2 - Use just the category stencil files that you need**

 In the root of this repo you will see categorised stencils.
-Only want to use the Identity related stencil? then just download the one you need.
+Only want to use the Identity related stencil? then just download the one(s) you need.

 **Option 3 - Dont use Visio?**